Jeremy McNichols: Tennessee Titans (second stint)

+2020 season

-McNichols had a tryout with the Titans on August 23, 2020, and re-signed with the team three days later.
-He was waived on September 5 and signed to the practice squad the next day.
+McNichols had a tryout with the Tennessee Titans on August 23, 2020, and re-signed with the team three days later.
+He was waived on September 5, but was signed to the practice squad the next day.
 After being elevated to the active roster for the first two games of the season, McNichols was promoted to the active roster on September 23.

-In the Week 6 matchup against the Houston Texans, he accounted for more than 50 rushing yards in a dominant Titans performance, who had 601 offensive yards, the most in franchise history.
-McNichols finished the season playing in all 16 games as a backup to Derrick Henry recording 47 carries for 204 yards and a touchdown to go along with 12 receptions for 55 yards.
-During the Wild Card Round of the playoffs, McNichols had a four-yard carry in the 20–13 loss to the Baltimore Ravens.
+During a Week 6 42–36 overtime victory over the Houston Texans, McNichols had five carries for 51 yards and two receptions for 11 yards in a dominant Titans performance, who had 601 offensive yards, the most in franchise history.
+During Week 13 against the Cleveland Browns, McNichols scored his first NFL touchdown on a one-yard rush and caught three passes for 15 yards in the 41–35 loss.

+McNichols finished the 2020 season playing in all 16 games as a backup to Derrick Henry, recording 47 carries for 204 yards and a touchdown to go along with 12 receptions for 55 yards.
+The Titans finished atop the AFC South with an 11–5 record and qualified for the playoffs.
+During the Wild Card Round against the Baltimore Ravens, McNichols recorded a four-yard carry in the 20–13 loss.

+2021 season

+During a Week 3 25–16 victory over the Indianapolis Colts, McNichols scored his only touchdown of the season on a 10-yard reception from Ryan Tannehill.
+In the next game against the New York Jets, McNichols had an 11-yard carry and eight receptions for 74 yards during the 27–24 overtime road loss.

-McNichols was waived by the Titans on January 8, 2022.
-He was re-signed to the practice squad three days later.
+McNichols was waived on January 8, 2022, a day before the regular season finale.
+He was re-signed to the practice squad on January 11.
+McNichols finished the 2021 season with 41 carries for 156 yards to go along with 28 receptions for 240 yards and a touchdown in 16 games and no starts.

 Atlanta Falcons

 On May 26, 2022, McNichols signed with the Atlanta Falcons.
-On June 16, McNichols was released.
+He was released on June 16.

 Pittsburgh Steelers

 On July 26, 2022, McNichols signed a one-year contract with the Pittsburgh Steelers.
-He was placed on injured reserve on August 3.
+He was placed on injured reserve eight days later.

 San Francisco 49ers (second stint)

-On August 8, 2023, McNichols signed with the San Francisco 49ers.
-He was released on August 29, and re-signed to the practice squad on September 26, but was released the next day.
-McNichols was re-signed on October 4.
+On August 8, 2023, McNichols re-signed with the San Francisco 49ers.
+He was released on August 29, and re-signed to the practice squad on September 26.
+McNichols was released the next day, but was re-signed on October 4.
 He was signed to the active roster on December 21, but was waived six days later and re-signed to the practice squad.
 McNichols was released on January 16, 2024.